Program Name: Personalized Learning Division

 At Northern Arizona University (NAU), two-thirds of students are traditional undergraduates.
 They are recent high school graduates.
 They live on or near the main campus.
 They attend lectures and engage in small-group discussions with their peers.

 For an increasing number of Arizonans, however, that traditional model is simply too costly and ineffective.
-To reach them, the university is launching a Personalized Learning program in spring 2013 that will use more than 90 online courses and a flat-rate “subscription” model of tuition to offer bachelor’s degrees that are more accessible, flexible, and efficient for adult and nontraditional learners.
+To reach them, the university launched a Personalized Learning program in spring 2013 that uses more than 90 online courses and a flat-rate “subscription” model of tuition to offer bachelor’s degrees that are more accessible, flexible, and efficient for adult and nontraditional learners.

 The program will start with degrees in small business administration, computer information technology, and liberal arts.
 Each program will provide full NAU liberal studies requirements and a language.
 Each degree program has a clear set of modules and learning outcomes defined by NAU faculty, but the route from start to finish is completely flexible, letting students choose which modules to tackle first.
 Students can also choose the best approach for their unique learning styles; one student might choose to download and watch a lecture, while another might work through an interactive simulation.
 Along the way, mentor faculty work with students to provide feedback, suggest specific resources, or simply provide support if a student is struggling with an academic concept or with balancing their studies with their work.
 Students also receive guidance from an online learning platform—customized by Pearson, with lead faculty direction—that uses a complex set of algorithms and data analytics to suggest specific resources and content based on a student’s experience or the experiences of other students on the same degree track.